 Surprisingly, some interns follow the wrong advice.
 Just like news – there are many ways to translate the day’s events.
 The problem is: If news is making you feel depressed, you might consider shutting it off or changing the channel.
 A person who rains on every parade will never see the infinite possibilities under his or her nose, even if you point them out.
 You can waste a lot of time and energy trying to convince people who do not want to see or listen.
 This is a part of life that we must accept.

-From an optimistic viewpoint: The potential for Yoga teaching opportunities exists in every club, center, company, and meeting place.
-Yoga classes exist in public schools, private schools, martial arts studios, little league training complexes, dance schools, gymnastic academies, hospitals, condo complexes, senior centers and many more places where space allows students some time to just relax and be present for practice.
+From an optimistic viewpoint, The potential for Yoga teaching opportunities exists in every club, center, company, and meeting place.
+Firstly, Yoga classes exist in public schools, private schools, and martial arts studios.
+Secondly, creative teachers have found teaching positions in little league training complexes, dance schools, and gymnastic academies.
+Thirdly, classes can be found in hospitals, condo complexes, senior centers, and many more places where space allows students to relax and be present for practice.
 Additionally, teachers who diversify their programs to meet the needs of people who need help will easily find Yoga teaching opportunities.

 © Copyright – Aura Wellness Center – Publications Division

 Do you want to become a mindfulness meditation teacher?